jrnold/acw_battle_data/docs/source/resources/phisterer_battles.rst

 Was the engagement a surrender rather than a battle?
-Examples include the surrenders of Johnston,
+Phisterer includes entries for the surrenders of Johnston, Taylor, Sam Jones, Jeff Thompson, and Kirby Smith at the end of the war.